knqti/rstudio-vm/README.md

 # Introduction

 This document shows you how to set up RStudio on a virtual machine (VM).
-By the end, you will have a computer that can be scaled to your needs.
+By the end, you will have a computer that can be scaled to your R-programming needs.

 The target audience:
 - Researchers